Royal College of Emergency Medicine Menu Menu

 • On average, 37.4% of patients were seen and resulted in a subsequent admission, transfer, or discharge within four hours for each month.

-• January was the worst month ever for four-hour performance.
+• September was the second worst month ever for four-hour performance.
+Only 36.4% of patients were seen in four hours.

-• This is the worst 12-hour performance for any quarter on record
+• This is the worst quarter 12-hour performance since records began.

-• More than one in five patients had to wait longer than 12 hours in the ED
+• It means more than one in five patients had to wait longer than 12 hours in the ED.

-• The average January to March for the median time that admitted patients spent in an Emergency Department was 15 hours 57 minutes
+• The quarter average for the monthly median time that admitted patients spent in an Emergency Department was 15 hours and 10 minutes.

 Excess Deaths